Augustab/microsoft_fabric_mcp/README.md

 ## Cache Management System

+> **💡 Note for Users**: Cache management is **completely optional**.
+The MCP works perfectly without any cache intervention.
+These tools are only provided for advanced users who need to see newly created resources immediately or troubleshoot specific caching scenarios.

 The MCP server uses a sophisticated two-tier caching system for optimal performance:

 ### 🔄 Data List Caches (TTL-based)